Danny Espinosa: Minor leagues

-The Washington Nationals selected Espinosa in the third round of the 2008 MLB draft.
-Espinosa spent the rest of the 2008 summer with the Vermont Lake Monsters of the Class A-Short Season New York-Penn League, where he batted .328.
-The following year he was promoted to the Potomac Nationals of the Class A-Advanced Carolina League, and hit .264 with a .375 on-base percentage while hitting 18 home runs with 72 runs batted in and 29 steals, and was a High-A and Carolina League All Star.
-He began 2010 with the Harrisburg Senators of the Class AA Eastern League, hitting .262 with 18 home runs, before being promoted to the Syracuse Chiefs of the Class AAA International League.
+The Washington Nationals selected Espinosa in the third round, with the 87th overall pick, of the 2008 Major League Baseball draft.
+Espinosa made his professional debut with the Vermont Lake Monsters of the Low–A New York-Penn League, where he batted .328.
+The following year he was promoted to the Potomac Nationals of the High–A Carolina League, and hit .264 with a .375 on-base percentage while hitting 18 home runs with 72 runs batted in and 29 steals, and was a High-A and Carolina League All Star.
+He began 2010 with the Harrisburg Senators of the Double–A Eastern League, hitting .262 with 18 home runs, before being promoted to the Syracuse Chiefs of the Triple–A International League.
 With Syracuse, he hit .295 with four home runs and was just the second player in all of organized baseball to reach 20 home runs and 20 stolen bases in 2010.
 At Syracuse, Espinosa, who had played shortstop for his college and minor league career, was shifted to second base, since Ian Desmond was already playing shortstop for the Nationals.